 Apple’s productivity apps are now free for everyone.
 Yep, Apple’s Microsoft Office competitor, the iWork suite (Pages, Numbers, Keynote), and its media-creation apps, iMovie and GarageBand, are now free for all Mac and iOS owners.

 Previously, these apps came with every new purchase of a Mac, iPhone or iPad made on or after September 1, 2013.
 Now, even owners of older Apple gadgets can download them for free.

 This is quite a generous offering from the tech giant. iOS iMovie and GarageBand used to be $4.99 each, while iOS Pages, Numbers and Keynote were $9.99 each.
 The Mac versions were pricier — iMovie for Mac was $14.99 and Mac Pages, Numbers and Keynote were each $19.99.
 (Mac GarageBand is priced at $4.99.)

 Although anyone who’s purchased an iPhone, iPad or Mac in the past few years already has these apps in their library, owners of older Apple gadgets now have full access to this killer lineup of productivity apps free of charge.

 And there are plenty of reasons why everyone should try them now. iOS GarageBand and iMovie remain the benchmarks in pocket media creation, and their Mac counterparts are easy-to-learn apps to get you started with multimedia production.

-Pages, Numbers and Keynote are full-featured office productivity apps that can ably replace Microsoft Word, Excel and PowerPoint.
+Pages, Numbers and Keynote are full-featured office-productivity apps that can ably replace Microsoft Word, Excel and PowerPoint.

-By making the apps free, customers on older devices will no longer have to pay for the unsupported versions of these apps.
+By making the apps free, though, customers on older devices will no longer have to pay for the unsupported versions of these apps.

 To get these free Apple applications now, just follow these links: